 Other people may now put you to the test instead of only covering your book and questioning yourself.

-As the proverb goes, “two minds are better than one”.
+As the proverb goes, “Two minds are better than one”.
 Consider how much better it would be if you had four or five minds.

 Another advantage of having a study group is the factor of accountability.
 People might hold you accountable for studying at a certain hour and on a certain day.
 When you feel like you can’t go on, your study companions can support you and urge you to keep going.